Fasd800/civitai-browser/README.md

 - Gallery thumbnails and details (version, base model, tags, description)
 - Trigger words display with click-to-copy
 - Download models into the correct folders by type (Checkpoints, LoRA, ControlNet, etc.)
-- LoRA: also saves the first PNG/JPEG preview image alongside the model
+- LoRA: also saves the first PNG/JPEG preview image alongside the model (and will fetch a missing preview if the model already exists)
 - **Security & Anti-DDoS Protection**:
   - **Smart Rate Limiting**: Global lock across tabs with randomized jitter (0.1-0.6s) to prevent request spikes.
   - **Intelligent Retry Logic**: Automatically handles rate limits (429) and server errors with exponential backoff.